Dionid/dionids-go-boilerplate/README.md

 # Libs

+## DF

+Distribution Functions are framework for building microservices.
+Work still is in progress.

 ## QBik

 QBik is a Query Builder for SQL.
 It is used to build dynamic, but type-safe SQL queries.